-Little biscuit packages of sweet potato, honey and coconut oil.
+Little sweet potato biscuits with flavors of honey and coconut oil.
 These may be the softest biscuits you’ll ever have.

 These might be the softest biscuits I’ve ever had.